Ljudmila Dolar Mantuani

-Ljudmila Dolar Mantuani, a Slovenian petrologist (a rock scientist), was born 5 July 1906, in Celje, Slovenia, and died 22 September 1988, in Toronto, Canada.
+Ljudmila Dolar Mantuani, (5 July 1906 Celje, Slovenia – 22 September 1988 Toronto, Canada) was a Slovenian petrologist (a rock scientist).
 She was the first female assistant professor of petrography in Yugoslavia.

 Life and work

 Dolar Mantuani graduated from the University of Ljubljana in Slovenia in 1929 and received her doctorate there in 1935.
 After graduation, she taught at a grammar school.
 In 1940, she was named assistant professor of petrography and optical exploration of minerals and rocks at the University of Ljubljana.

 According to Mojca Smolej in 2019, a professor at the same university, "As early as 1940, this faculty got the first female assistant professor of petrography in the Kingdom of Yugoslavia: Ljudmila Dolar-Mantuani, whose unfortunate fate after the war forced her to live in exile in the US, where she built many dams."

 Dolar Mantuani furthered her studies at the universities of Zagreb, Croatia, Rome, Italy, Vancouver, Canada and Essen, Germany.
 She later became a research fellow at the University of British Columbia in Vancouver and a scientific adviser at the Hydroelectric Power Commission of Ontario in Toronto.

 After 1971, she worked as an independent researcher for several Canadian private and government institutions.

 In papers that Dr. Dolar Mantuani authored after her move to North America, she is published with a slight change to the spelling of her name from Ljudmila to Ludmila Dolar-Mantuani (with hyphen added).